veracity/veracity-documentation/sections/identity/authentication/overview.md

 ---

 # Overview of Veracity Identity Provider
-Veracity Identity Provider (Veracity IDP) uses the industry standard OpenID Connect protocol built on top of [OAuth 2.0](https://auth0.com/docs/protocols/oidc) flows to authenticate users and generate a verifiable JSON Web Token with basic user information.
+Veracity Identity Provider (Veracity IDP) uses the industry standard OpenID Connect protocol built on [OAuth 2.0](https://auth0.com/docs/protocols/oidc) flows to authenticate users and generate a verifiable JSON Web Token with basic user information.
 Because of that, you can find multiple libraries online to help you add authentication to your application.

 ## Prerequisites
 Before you can authenticate calls with Veracity IDP: